fjsun2269/sepsis_infection_prediction_code/README.md

-# sepsis_infection_prediction_code
+# Sepsis and Infection Prediction Code
-Source code and scripts for sepsis infection prediction project.
+Source code and scripts for the sepsis and infection prediction project.

+The code is currently being organized, documented, and supplemented with detailed comments.
+It will be made available as soon as possible.